pknell/cloud-formation-daily-test/blog-cf.md

 can tweak to adjust the start/stop times.
 The Lambda functions will, respectively, create and delete the CF stack.

 You can set up this test in your own AWS account by using [this CF template](https://github.com/pknell/cloud-formation-daily-test/blob/master/start-stop-environment-cf.yaml).
-The remainder of this blog (after account creation) works through understanding this template.
+The remainder of this article (after account creation) works through understanding this template.
 If, instead, you'd like to learn a little Terraform, here's an equivalent [Terraform template](https://github.com/pknell/cloud-formation-daily-test/blob/master/start-stop-environment.tf)